tslide/tslide/CONTRIBUTING.md

 ## What?

-Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
+Individuals making significant and valuable contributions are given full ownership of the project to contribute as they see fit.
+This includes full commit access and ability to add new contributors.

 ## Rules